victoriadrake/hugo-theme-quint/README.md

 ### Step 4: Run the Server

-Run Hugo to generate your site and start up the server:
+Run Hugo to generate your site and start up the server.
+From your site root, run:

 ```bash
 hugo server